The Lakeland terrier: 'a hard-working handful' - Country Life

 Although the breeding of KC-registered Lakelands is subject to official scrutiny, other working strains have been judiciously refined over the past century.
 With little public transport and a slow rural pace of life, many areas of the Lakes boasted their own stamp of terrier, based on the sound principle that every outstanding worker was bred from.

 ‘Fell breeds are still evolving,’ claims Barry Todhunter, who has spent the past 45 years either whipping-in to or hunting the famous Blencathra foot pack.
 ‘The typical Lakeland terrier was black and tan, wire-haired and quite a tidy size to get about in rocks.
-Then, the Patterdale appeared, but, nowadays, any fell terrier that’s black tends to go by that name.
-In the old days, we used to devote a whole week to hunting the remotest valleys, where farmers were given first chance to try their own terriers if we had a fox to ground.’
+Then, the Patterdale appeared, but, nowadays, any fell terrier that’s black tends to go by that name.’

 Mr Todhunter points out there are separate classes for Borders, crossbreds, Jack Russells and Lakelands at Cumbrian terrier shows, including Rydal, where a working-terrier certificate used to be a condition of entry.
 The Blencathra’s own sporting-dog show is held in May each year at Threlkeld and offers the silver Squire Crozier Cup as the supreme best-in-show trophy.
 This was won in 2016 by George Norman’s black-and-tan Lakeland terrier bitch Taz.